Last Updated on

-Super spicy and vegan moong dal tadka or Indian lentil dal.
-This economical and flavorsome Indian dal curry is just as delicious as the best restaurant version.
+Super spicy and vegan moong dal tadka or Indian dal recipe.
+This economical and flavorsome yellow moong dal curry is just as delicious as the best restaurant version.

-There is no consent about the right way of spelling dal… Dahl?
+There is no general agreement about the right way of spelling dal… Dahl?
 Or dhal?
 Or daal?
-So, as I have no idea what’s best, I chose the simplest form: dal.
+Moong or mung?
+So, as I have no idea what’s best, I chose the form I see more often moong dal.

-There are countless ways of cooking a good dal tadka recipe, this recipe using moong lentils Organic Moong Dal is just one of them.
+There are countless ways of cooking a good dal tadka recipe, this recipe using yellow moong dal lentils is just one of them.

 You can make dal using regular chickpeas, split chickpeas (chana dal), brown chickpeas (kala chana), black eyed peas, whole mung beans, yellow moong lentils (moong dal), split pigeon pea (toor dal), black lentils (urad dal), red lentils (masoor dal) and kidney beans (rajma).

-Most of the times when cooking a lentil curry recipe, I make masoor dal using red lentils.
+Most of the time when cooking a dal recipe, I make masoor dal using red lentils.
 I can only make moong dal tadka when I happen to find an Asian store and buy a bag of moong lentils.

 I absolutely love the moong dal and this recipe is the only one I’ve ever cooked with the moong lentils.
 And I must have gone through 3 or 4 bags already.

 Actually, when researching for this blog post, I read that people think moong dal to be a bit bland.
-I really can’t get it, as I have never had this feeling about this lentil curry recipe.
+I really can’t get it, as I have never had this feeling about this lentil dal recipe.
 I find it just as spicy, tasteful and satisfying as a more regular red lentil dal…

 What is dal tadka?